EmilioGrande/hello-world/README.md

 # hello-world
-See step 2 in create a new repository
+See step two in create a new repository

 Hello all, I am working through the GITHUB repositoryreadme file This is Step 3.
 Make and commit changes substep 2